top of page

 If you missed the episode, you can still catch it on BBC iPlayer.

 Series 23, Episode 37, and you'll spot our farm around the 23:45 mark.
-Don't miss the chance to see River Boourne Community Farm featured on national television!
+Don't miss the chance to see River Bourne Community Farm featured on national television!

 bottom of page